junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 48 (Roll no. 425).
 - 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 48 (Roll no. 425).
+- 2021-12-09 — Received in the Senate and Read twice and referred to the Committee on Finance.